songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

 ## Tree visualization with [iTOL](https://itol.embl.de)

-1. Here, I have a phylogenetic tree for 37 MAGs derived from microbial communities (either surface-associated or planktonic) collected in North Sea.
+1. Here, I have a phylogenetic tree for 37 MAGs derived from microbial communities (either surface-associated or planktonic) sampled in North Sea.
 I have the taxonomy info of these MAGs at class level and I also have the size of these MAGs.
 This tutorial shows how to visualize all these info in one figure.